In this head-to-head comparison of porterhouse vs ribeye, you’ll learn all about two of the titans of the steak world.

 Boneless ribeye steak averages about $14 to $15/lb.
 That means you can find them both cheaper and more expensive, but we’ll accept that as a point of comparison.

-Bone-in rib steaks are a little bit less costly on average, by about $1 per pound.
+Bone-in rib steaks are a little less costly on average, by about $1 per-pound.

-Of course, those big, Instagramable tomahawks come at a premium – expect to pay $20/lb. or more.
+Of course, those big, Instagrammable tomahawks come at a premium – expect to pay $20/lb.
+Or more.
 (Don’t forget, you’re paying for that extra bone weight, too!)

 Looking at porterhouse (which, naturally, only comes bone-in), the price can vary wildly depending on the grade and how large the tenderloin is.